Islamic State faces battle in Iraq, U.S. reassures Abadi

 In Palmyra, the Syrian air force struck at buildings captured by the Sunni militant group, whose arrival has raised fears that the city’s famed Roman ruins will be destroyed.

-The air force leveled Islamic State “hideouts” and killed a large number of its members around Palmyra’s military air base, Syrian state media said.
+The air force levelled Islamic State “hideouts” and killed a large number of its members around Palmyra’s military air base, Syrian state media said.

 Islamic State has killed at least 217 people execution-style, including children, since it moved into the Palmyra area 10 days ago, according to the British-based Syrian Observatory for Human Rights.